UnseenWizzard/unseenwizzard.github.io/_posts/2018-11-17-gamedev_personas.md

 As the captain you need to ensure that the needs to keep you ship flying are met.
 ```

-This leaves out one of the original ideas as well as leaving on of the captain's goal ambigous: how do you retain your crew?
+This leaves out one of the original ideas as well as leaving on of the captain's goal ambiguous: how do you retain your crew?
 How do you keep them happy and stay with your ship over another?

 To answer this question with user stories and to further inform the design of game mechanics later on, I needed a sample crew member.